 Sanoma is a front running learning and media company impacting the lives of millions every day.
 We enable teachers to excel at developing the talents of every child, provide consumers with engaging content, and offer unique marketing solutions to business partners.

-We have three strategic business units: Sanoma Media Finland, Sanoma Media Netherlands and Learning.
-With operations in Finland, the Netherlands, Poland, Belgium and Sweden, our net sales totalled EUR 1.3 billion and we employed more than 4,400 professionals in 2018.
+We have three strategic business units: Sanoma Learning, Sanoma Media Finland and Sanoma Media Netherlands.
+With operations in Finland, the Netherlands, Poland, Belgium, Sweden and Spain, our net sales totalled EUR 1.3 billion and we employed more than 4,400 professionals in 2018.

 We aim for: